 Using MonsterInsights Forms, you can simplify both the forms tracking setup process and viewing form metrics reports.
 The setup process takes just a few clicks, and form reports appear directly inside your WordPress dashboard.

 That’s it!
-You’ve completed the setup process in literally 2 clicks!
+You’ve completed the setup process.

 You don’t need any further configuration.
 From here on out, MonsterInsights will automatically start tracking your Gravity Forms conversions.